Here’s why both paid and organic efforts deserve a place in your digital marketing plan.

-- Reasons to have both paid search and SEO in your marketing plan
+- Reasons to have paid search and SEO in your marketing plan

-- Ways these strategies can be integral to overall campaign success
+- How these strategies can be integral to overall campaign success

-While each of these strategies can be effective on its own, pairing them together is an effective way to build a strong digital marketing foundation for your brand.
+While each strategy can be effective on its own, pairing them together is one of the most effective ways to build a strong digital marketing foundation.

-The good news: By proactively making the paid and organic components of your search engine marketing (SEM) work together, you can speed up your campaign optimization and boost ROI.
+The good news?
+By proactively making sure the paid and organic components of your search engine marketing work together, you can speed up your campaign optimization and boost ROI as a result.

 1. Test new keywords

-Keywords are the pillars of both SEO and paid search marketing strategies.
 You can use the same keywords for both.
-However, when the time comes to add new search terms to your campaign, testing them with SEO tactics can be time-consuming and labor-intensive (like writing new content and regularly updating existing posts).
+However, when the time comes to add new search terms to your campaign, testing them with SEO efforts can be time-consuming and labor-intensive (like writing new content and regularly updating existing posts).

 As soon as you see how well a keyword is doing with paid search, you can decide whether it could work for your SEO campaigns and projects.